paritytech/substrate-api-sidecar/README.md

 `ln -s .env.myEnv .env.test && yarn start:log-rpc` to use `.env.myEnv` to set ENV variables. (see linux
 commands `ln` and `unlink` for more info.)

-## Debugging Fee & Payout Calculations
+## Debugging fee and payout calculations

 It is possible to get more information about the fee and payout calculation process logged to the console.
 Because this fee calculation happens in the statically compiled web assembly part